camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/03-install-share-libs.html.md

 ```

-The shared libraries must be copied to the $WLS_DOMAIN_HOME/lib folder of the Oracle Weblogic Server installation.
+The shared libraries must be copied to the $WLS_DOMAIN_HOME/lib folder of your Oracle Weblogic Server installation.
+Do **"NOT"** copy it to your $WL_HOME/lib folder.
 Restart the Weblogic Server after this operation.